-The Career Center promotes career development by encouraging students to integrate their academic and co-curricular experiences and Empowering them to:
+The Career Center promotes career development by encouraging students to integrate their academic and co-curricular experiences by empowering them to:

-EXPLORE - increase awareness of interests, skills, and values; gather information and experience to assist with informed decision making; promote curiosity about the world in anticipation of lives of leadership and service.
+EXPLORE - increase awareness of strengths, interests, skills, and values; gather information and experience to assist with informed decision making; promote curiosity about the world in anticipation of lives of leadership and service.

-PREPARE - develop tools, strategies, skills, and knowledge related to goals; improve ability to understand and communicate the value of an aggregate Muhlenberg experience; consider the challenges of college to career transition and plan for lifelong learning to proactively manage a successful career path.
+PREPARE - develop tools, strategies, skills, and knowledge related to goals; improve ability to understand and communicate the value of the Muhlenberg experience; navigate the challenges of college to career transition, and plan for lifelong learning to proactively manage a successful career path.

-CONNECT - network with and obtain information from professionals, organizations, alumni, and other resources that will help meet career goals; confidently demonstrate the ability to connect the campus and classroom experiences to the world beyond Muhlenberg.
+CONNECT - network with and build relationships with alumni professionals, parents, and other resources that will help clarify and achieve career goals; confidently demonstrate the ability to connect the campus and classroom experiences to the world beyond Muhlenberg.